Jean Hogarth1

 Last Edited=8 Mar 2008

-Major Ronald Edmund Barrow was born on 10 June 1885.2 He is the son of General Sir Edmund George Barrow and Marion Letitia Story.2 He married Cecilia Frances Woolsey-Butler, daughter of Cecil Butler and Alice Woolsey-Butler, on 17 September 1912.2 He died on 30 June 1942 at age 57.2
+Major Ronald Edmund Barrow was born on 10 June 1885.2 He was the son of General Sir Edmund George Barrow and Marion Letitia Story.2 He married Cecilia Frances Woolsey-Butler, daughter of Cecil Butler and Alice Woolsey-Butler, on 17 September 1912.2 He died on 30 June 1942 at age 57.2

-Major Ronald Edmund Barrow was educated at Marlborough College, Marlborough, Wiltshire, England.2 He was educated at Royal Military College, Sandhurst, Berkshire, England.2 He fought in the First World War.2 He gained the rank of Major in the service of the Indian Army.2 He lived at Milestown, Castlebellingham, County Louth, Ireland, jure uxoris.2
+He was educated at Marlborough College, Marlborough, Wiltshire, EnglandG.2 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.2 He fought in the First World War.2 He gained the rank of Major in the Indian Army.2 He lived at Milestown, Castlebellingham, County Louth, IrelandG, jure uxoris.2

 Children of Major Ronald Edmund Barrow and Cecilia Frances Woolsey-Butler